-A staffing plan committee was established to evaluate the Special Education Staffing Plan for 2009-2010 and to draft the Special Education Staffing Plan for 2010-2011.
-Representatives serving on this committee included parents, school-based administrators, related services personnel, as well as staff from the Offices of Student Support Services, Law, Special Education, and the Departments of Research, Accountability and Assessment, Professional Development, and the Division of Curriculum and Instruction (see Appendix E).
+A staffing plan workgroup was established to evaluate the Special Education Staffing Plan for 2010-2011 and to draft the Special Education Staffing Plan for 2011-2012.
+Representatives serving on this workgroup included parents, school-based administrators, related services personnel, as well as staff from the Offices of Student Support Services, Law, Special Education, and the Departments of Research, Accountability and Assessment, Professional Development, and the Division of Curriculum and Instruction (see Appendix E).

-In order to determine the effectiveness of the Special Education Staffing Plan for 2009-2010 during the 2009-2010 school year, the plan was monitored continuously.
+In order to determine the effectiveness of the Special Education Staffing Plan for 2010-2011, the plan was monitored continuously throughout the school year.
 The goal is to serve most students with IEPs in their home school in the least restrictive environment while increasing student achievement.
-The chart below indicates a steady increase in the percentage of students instructed in LRE A (inside general education 80 percent or more of the school day) for the last five years.